+1.59 Guidance on the safe operation of the various types of WD is given in SHTM 2030 Part 2; 'Operational management'.
+As far as testing is concerned, normal safety precautions are adequate except in the case of WDs using liquid chemical germicides.
+In this case users are recommended to operate a permit-to-work system to ensure that such WDs are declared safe to work on, and that personnel working on them have documented authority to do so.

+Chemical additives
-- 1.57 Extensive guidance on the safe operation of the various types of WD is given in SHTM 2030 Part 1, 'Operational management'.
-Guidance on safe practices in testing WDs is given in SHTM 2030 Part 3, 'Validation and verification'. - 1.58 Many of the chemical additives used in WDs and their associated ancillary equipment, eg. water treatment plant, are corrosive, toxic or otherwise hazardous and require special provision for their storage and use. - 1.59 The 'Control of Substance Hazardous to Health (COSHH) Regulations 1999' place, upon management, an obligation to ensure that suitable measures are in place to protect their staff and others affected by the work activity.
-These methods may include both safe systems of work and the provision of a special ventilation system. - 1.60 Some of the substances which may be used in WDs, in particular those employing chemical disinfection or sterilization, have Occupational exposure limits (OEL) set out in Guidance Note EH 40 published annually by the

-Health and Safety Executive.
+1.60 Many of the chemical additives used in WDs and their associated ancillary equipment, for example water treatment plant, are corrosive, toxic or otherwise hazardous and require special provision for their storage and use.

+- 1.61 The 'Control of Substances Hazardous to Health (COSHH) Regulations 1999' place upon management an obligation to ensure that suitable measures are adopted to protect their staff and others affected by the work activity.
+These methods may include both safe systems of work and the provision of a special ventilation system. - 1.62 Some of the substances which may be used in WDs, in particular those employing chemical disinfection or sterilization, have Occupational Exposure Limits (OEL) set out in Guidance Note EH40 published annually by the Health and Safety Executive.
 These limits are statutory maxima but should not be regarded as representing a safe working exposure.
-Employers have a legal obligation to ensure that exposure is reduced as far as reasonably practicable.

-1.61 The WD, including any special ventilation equipment necessary for its safe operation, will be subject to the COSHH Regulations.
-These Regulations also include control of biological agents.
-This is of particular relevance to the operation of WDs which are commonly used to process items that may be heavily contaminated with pathogenic organisms.
+Employers have a legal obligation to ensure that exposure is reduced as far as reasonably practicable and to carry out regular Occupational Health review of "at risk" staff.. - The WD, including any special ventilation equipment necessary for its safe operation will be subject to the COSHH Regulations.
+These Regulations introduced controls on biological agents which are of relevance to purchasers of WDs.
+Detailed guidance on ventilation systems is provided in SHTM 2025.

+Infectious materials

+1.64 All WDs have the potential to process infectious materials.
+The user should therefore ensure that personnel working on WDs wear appropriate protective clothing and are fully informed of any hazards that may be present.
+In case of doubt the microbiologist should be consulted.